helium/HIP/0024-transfer-percentage-of-hotspot.md

 necessary to maintain a host-owner relationship.
 For example, owners have to calculate payouts for each of their hosts and pay out each host manually.
 Likewise, hosts have to either trust their owners or cross-reference their payments with hotspot earnings tracker platforms in order to ensure they are getting fair payouts.
-Automating these tasks would have a positive effect on the speed at which the Helium Network is able to grow as owners would have more time to deploy more hotspots and hosts would be more willing to participate in host-owner relationships.
+Removing the necessity for these inconveniences would have a positive effect on the speed at which the Helium Network is able to grow as the host-owner relationship would become less cumbersome.

 An additional motivation for this added functionality is the fact that this enables securitization of hotspots.
 For instance, an owner of a hotspot could sell off a percantage of his